Trails for Paddling, Hiking, and Biking

 Cuts through the center of the Miller Beach neighborhood.
 Additional trailheads at Grand Avenue and Montgomery Streets about 1/2 mile south of the lake.
 Note: Grand Avenue to West Beach is great for bike riding.
 Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking and not recommended for biking at this time.
 West of Lake Street is rough gravel.
 The intersection with Lake Street is only 2 blocks north of downtown Miller Beach.

-This is a 6 mile section of the 60 mile regional Marquette Trail that starts in Chicago and ends in New Buffalo, Michigan.
-This section is all within the Indiana Dunes National Park and connects two sections of the national park together.
+This is 6 mile section comprises of the 60 mile regional Marquette Trail that starts in Chicago and ends in New Buffalo, Michigan, all within very scenic and varied Indiana Dunes National Park lands..

 This trail is scheduled for paving from West Beach to Lake Street, and then west from Lake Street to downtown Gary in 2025 (at Broadway near Union Station).